SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 `HeaderlessTSVTaxonomyFormat` is a tab seperated file that doesn't have a header line.
 The taxonomy file is formated with the sequence ID and then the taxonomy separated by semicolons.

-#### Train the classifier - note that this step takes a lot more RAM than any previous jobs (try a few values and see what works).
+#### Train the classifier
+Note that this step takes a lot more RAM (>100GB) than any previous jobs and will run for around 12 hours.

 ```
 qiime feature-classifier fit-classifier-naive-bayes \
-  --i-reference-reads ../data/working/bold.qza \
+  --i-reference-reads ../data/working/midori_longest_GB248.qza \
-  --i-reference-taxonomy ../data/working/ref-taxonomy.qza \
+  --i-reference-taxonomy ../data/working/midori_taxonomy_GB248_taxonomy.qza \
-  --o-classifier ../data/working/bold_classifier.qza \
+  --o-classifier ../data/working/midori_longest_GB248_classifier.qza
   --verbose
 ```